syseleven/grav-docs-metakube/pages/03.Tutorials/19.use-horizontal-pod-autoscaling/default.en.md

 deployment.apps/hello-app created
 ```

-Check that the pod of the new application were created successfully and are running:
+Check that the pod of the new application was created successfully and is running:

 ```shell
 $ kubectl get pods --namespace hpa-tutorial